-Radio Al Salam 94.3 FM is a local radio station that is fully dedicated to IDPs, refugees and returnees in the North of Iraq.
-The station broadcasts in the Erbil Governorate, on its website and via its application for smartphones.
+Radio Al Salam 94.3 FM is a local radio station fully dedicated to IDPs, refugees and returnees in the North of Iraq.
+Its programs are broadcast from Ankawa and Dohuk in the Governorates of Erbil, Dohuk and Nineveh, as well as on its website and via its smartphone application.

-Following the Syrian conflict in 2010 and the summer of 2014 ISIS crisis, a growing number of people fled to Northern Iraq.
-In July 2017, the United Nations estimated that 245,000 Syrian refugees and 1,860,000 Iraqi Internally Displaced Persons were living in Kurdistan and in the Nineveh Governorate.
-From 2017, the progressive decline of ISIS raised concerns with the return to liberated areas; thousands of families returned to their former houses in the Nineveh plains.
-Whether they are in exile or not, all inhabitants of Northern Iraq have been affected by these events and fear for their future.
+Following the Syrian conflict and the 2014 ISIS crisis, a growing number of people fled to Northern Iraq.
+In July 2017, the United Nations estimated that 245,000 Syrian refugees and 1,860,000 Iraqi Internally Displaced Persons (IDPs) were living in Kurdistan and in the Nineveh Governorate.

 The Kurdish Region of Iraq.

 in the news.